|Originally Performed By||Phish|

-“When the only tool you have is a hammer, everything looks like a nail.”
-This simple lyric, the central tenet of “Bittersweet Motel,” is a heavy truism applicable to both our travels down the road of life and the inherent frustrations that can manifest during life on the road.
+Over three decades later, Phish would transform Maslow’s concept into a simple lyric – the central tenet of “Bittersweet Motel” – which is a heavy truism applicable to both our travels down the road of life, and the inherent frustrations that can manifest during life on the road.
 The little disasters can strike even when we are traveling alone.
 It is not surprising that the song is the title track for a film documenting life on the road with Phish.
 A flat tire, a wrong turn, a traffic jam, a lost ticket, a missing friend, a bent tent stake, an over-adoring fan; it could be anything, usually something simple, but it puts us through a personal hell of frustration just the same.
 Frustration becomes anger.
 Anger is a blunt indiscriminate hammer.
-Too often we lash out with this hammer at the unsuspecting nails (friends, lovers, tour buddies) that surround us.
+Too often we lash out with this hammer at the unsuspecting nails – friends, lovers, tour buddies – that surround us.
 “Bittersweet Motel” is a brief reminder, as well as an opportunity during a Phish show, to stop and catch a breath.
 A chance to try to develop different tools to deal with the nuts, loose screws, and the pressure of vices we all must face.

-A hauntingly sparse simple electric arrangement of “Bittersweet Motel” debuted on 7/21/98, swirling out of the “Ring of Fire” ambiance between “Simple” and “Weekapaug.”
+A hauntingly sparse simple electric arrangement of “Bittersweet Motel” debuted on 7/21/98 in Phoenix, swirling out of the “Ring of Fire” ambiance between “Simple” and “Weekapaug.”
 Since then it has appeared sporadically, often as part of a multiple song encore (e.g. 7/29/98, 8/2/98, 12/16/99).”Harpua” > ”Bittersweet Motel” > “Harpua” – 7/29/03, Burgettstown, PA

-Barring the discovery of recordings from the Dead Goat, the absolutely must hear at all cost version of “Bittersweet Motel” can be found nestled between “Silent in the Morning” and “Piper” late in The Show at Big Cypress (12/31/99).
-Appropriately enough Trey dedicated the song to the Pittsburgh crew.
-In keeping with this dedication, the first post-hiatus performance of “Bittersweet Motel” was wedged into the second set “Harpua” narration at Star Lake (7/29/03), which lies just to the west of Pittsburgh in Burgettstown, PA.
+The absolutely must-hear at all cost version of “Bittersweet Motel” can be found nestled between “Silent in the Morning” and “Piper” late in The Show at Big Cypress (12/31/99).
+Appropriately enough, Trey dedicated the song to “The Pittsburgh crew.”
+In keeping with this dedication, the first post-hiatus performance of “Bittersweet Motel” was wedged into the second set “Harpua” narration at Star Lake (7/29/03), which lies just to the west of Pittsburgh.
 Apparently the tune was inspired by Jimmy’s sadness resulting from his inability to find “IT” while on the road with Poster Nutbag and Harpua.